Comuna 13 History – Medellins Street Art Capital

 Another major step the city took was to encourage the youth of the community to get involved in the arts.
 This was heavily influenced by hip-hop culture such as rapping, dancing, and graffiti art.

 The idea of this was to keep young people out of trouble.
-This was very successful and Comuna 13 quickly became an arts hub in Medellin.
+The government art projects were very successful and Comuna 13 quickly became an arts hub in Medellin.

-So it has been a miraculous transformation.
-It is an inspiration for communities around the world that no matter how bad the situation things can be turned around.
+This has been a miraculous transformation.
+It is an inspiration for communities around the world that no matter how bad the situation things can be turned around 💛

 Comuna 13 Tours